SeifElsallamy/Blind-XSS-Manager/README.md

 # Blind-XSS-Manager
 Never forget where you inject.

-A Chrome extension that keeps track of the injected urls.
+A Chrome extension that keeps track of the injected urls with Blind XSS payloads.

 It adds a unique value for each payload assigned to the url and recorded by the extension when it gets coppied.